Shirishalavudya/M2_EmbSys/Project/5_Report/readme.md

 # Challenges Faced and How Was it Overcome:

-1)Struggled with implementaion of whole code .
+1)Struggled with implementaion of whole code.

 2)strggled with schematic connections and generating hex file.

 # Objectives:

+The main objective of home automation system is to help handicapped and aged people that will enable them to control home appliances and alert them in critical situations.

+# 4 W'S and 1H